 - Gemini-Pro Streaming Inquiry:

-with a code snippet for it in python and later in Javascript.
+@fullstackericasked if gemini-pro has streaming which is confirmed by@holymodewith a code snippet for it in python and later in Javascript.
 Also, Googleâs conversational AI node.js tutorial is suggested for reference.
-However,@fullstackeric
+However,@fullstackericis looking for a solution through langchain library which doesnât appear to be supported just yet, according to@holymode. - Survey Notification: User

-shared a tally.so link encouraging the community to participate in an open-source survey to help understand developersâ motivations and challenges while working with Lower Level Models (LLMs).
+@jay_wooowshared a tally.so link encouraging the community to participate in an open-source survey to help understand developersâ motivations and challenges while working with Lower Level Models (LLMs).
 The findings will also be published in an open-sourced format. - Prompt Accepting JSON Input Query:

-suggesting that this can be achieved using a Pydantic Output Parser. - AI Workflow Tools Discussion:
+@infinityexists.asked if we can pass a JSON in PromptTemplate, with@seththundersuggesting that this can be achieved using a Pydantic Output Parser. - AI Workflow Tools Discussion:

-asked about community experiences with aiflows (a toolkit for collaborative AI workflows), comparing it to LangChain.
+@tohrniiasked about community experiences with aiflows (a toolkit for collaborative AI workflows), comparing it to LangChain.
 The tool can be found in this Github link. - Vectaraâs OCR Feature Announcement:

-announced an optical character recognition (OCR) feature for Vectara that would allow users to extract text from images.
+@ofermendannounced an optical character recognition (OCR) feature for Vectara that would allow users to extract text from images.
 Those interested in being part of the early preview were directed to sign up via a provided google form.

 â· #langserve (1 messages):